Spain Rodriguez: Career

-Spain was a co-founder (with Nancy Griffith, Bill Griffith, Robert Crumb, Justin Green, Art Spiegelman, Roger Brand, and Michele Brand) of the United Cartoon Workers of America, The U.C.W. of A. brand appeared on a number of comix of that era.
+Rodriguez was a co-founder (with Nancy Griffith, Bill Griffith, Robert Crumb, Justin Green, Art Spiegelman, Roger Brand, and Michele Brand) of the United Cartoon Workers of America, The U.C.W. of A. brand appeared on a number of comix of that era.

-"In November 1970, Simon Deitch, Rory Hayes, and Spain Rodriguez organized a meeting at Rodriguez’s home to debate the foundation of a movement that could, if need be, attach itself to the IWW.
-From this first meeting came the name of the association, “United Cartoon Workers of America” (UCWA), but no other concrete decisions were made.
+"In November 1970, Simon Deitch, Rory Hayes, and Spain Rodriguez organized a meeting at Rodriguez's home to debate the foundation of a movement that could, if need be, attach itself to the IWW.
+From this first meeting came the name of the association, "United Cartoon Workers of America" (UCWA), but no other concrete decisions were made.
 The following month, over the course of a second meeting that assembled a greater number of participants with assistance from Rip Off Press, the creators placed their own status in underground publishing on the table.
 As independent creators, they circulated in a restricted network of small publishing houses, none of which realized any particularly elevated profits at the expense of the creators.
 In the eyes of some, like Roger Brand, this working situation did not justify the existence of a union.
 The third meeting was more didactic: Albert Morse, the lawyer for Zap Comix (and for Robert Crumb), wrote a report on the topic of royalties, Greg Irons explained how to buy art supplies in bulk, and Bill Griffith dissected the costs of printing and distribution.
 The creators present at this meeting agreed on a general page rate of twenty-five to thirty dollars a page, and on the royalties of about one thousand dollars for twenty thousand copies of a thirty-six-page comic book sold for fifty cents.
 Subsequent meetings took place but no union saw the light of day."